inktrap/studyriffic/README.md

          - create routes per experiment
          - set cookie by experiment, aso.

 # Zsofia (?)

-- write demographic questions.
-- clear task selection criteria.
-- prerequisite for task selection: label the tasks we have according to these major and minor categories first.
+x write demographic questions. x clear task selection criteria. x prerequisite for task selection: label the tasks we have according to these major and minor categories first. x come up with fillers for 2 & 3. x write an introduction/example and write/modify the consent form.
 - rethink timing?
 Account for the time for consent form and introduction/examples and the demographic questions.
-- come up with fillers for 2 & 3.
-- write an introduction/example and write/modify the consent form.
 - decide if RT is a factor for payment, if yes, which RTs?

-# Maybe/Sometimes

- - page with requirements
- - separation into modules
+# Deployment (automate uberspace deployment in general)

+## Init Uberspace

+ - manual step: create uberspace
- - tests
+ - automate?
+     - use pwgen and symlink pw
+     - use password file sheme
- - documentation
+     - change ssh config
- - autopep8
+     - upload ssh key
- - publish
+     - rsync minimal config

-# Deployment
+## Init Code

+ - (it would be best to write a script for this that automates this process via ssh.)
  - enable error logging: ``uberspace-configure-webserver enable error_log``
  - upload with the upload script
  - remove ``pkg-resources==0.0.0`` from requirements.txt